-If you’re familiar with our blogs (and you bloomin’ well should be; they’re great!) you’ll know that we like to take a light-hearted approach to telling you good stuff about high-altitude trekking.
+If you’re familiar with our blogs, you’ll know that we like to take a light-hearted approach to telling you inspiring stuff about high-altitude trekking.
 Sometimes, though, there are subjects that we need to take a little more seriously.
-We’ll get back to the jokes shortly, but first I’d like you to read this extract from the Evening Standard dated Friday 31 March 2017 underlines a key problem you have heard of:
+First up, this excerpt from the Evening Standard back in Friday 31 March 2017 underlines a key problem you have heard of:

-Now I don’t know about you, but reading that made me feel a little bit sad inside.
-Without getting all preachy, there really is NO EXCUSE for littering Mount Everest.
+Now I don’t know about you, but reading that makes us feel a little bit sad.
+There really is NO EXCUSE for littering Mount Everest.
 Not that this problem is confined to the world’s most iconic mountain.

 According to a 2016 report by the United Nations, visitors to Peru’s Machu Picchu leave behind an estimated 14 tonnes of rubbish – including fruit peel and cores, plastic bottles and drinks cans – every single day.
 In fact, to some degree, every great high-altitude trekking destination is going to be impacted by the presence of visitors.

-Here’s the thing; we want to make sure that we only make a positive impact on the places we visit.
-Neither the Inca Trail, Kilimanjaro, Aconcagua nor any other trekking destination are rubbish dumps; it’s our privilege to have the opportunity to trek them, and our responsibility to leave them for others to enjoy after us.
-We can enjoy the world without harming it: it’s all about responsible travel.
+We want to make sure that we only make a positive impact on the places we visit.
+Neither the Inca Trail, Kilimanjaro, Aconcagua nor any other trekking destination are rubbish dumps; it’s our privilege to have the opportunity to trek them, and our responsibility is to leave them for others to enjoy after us.
+We can enjoy the world without harming it: it’s all about responsible travel...

 Top tips for trekking and travelling responsibly

-In a million tourist gift shops across the world you’ll find shirts, beer mats, tea-towels and other stuff bearing the sentiment “Take only memories, leave only footprints”.
-OK, so it sounds a bit twee, but those six words pretty much sum up the basic of responsible travel.
+In tourist gift shops across the world you’ll find shirts, beer mats, tea-towels and other items bearing the sentiment “Take only memories, leave only footprints”.
+Not a phrase that will be everyones taste, but those six words pretty much sum up the core of responsible travel.

-It’s always a good idea to read up on a place before you visit (in fact, who doesn’t do this?) and this can give you some good insights into what to expect and how to ‘do the responsible thing’ when you get there.
-Before you nip off and start consulting travel guides though, we’ve put together a handy list of general tips that will help you to put your best trekking foot forward when it comes to being a responsible traveller.
-And, let’s be honest, everyone loves a good list don’t they?
-OK, put your hand down Santa Claus.
-Anyway, here are our top tips for being a responsible traveller and trekker:
+It’s always a good idea to read up on a place before you visit, to give you some good insight into what to expect and how to ‘do the responsible thing’ when you get there.
+Additionally we’ve put together a handy list of general tips that will help you to put your best trekking foot forward when it comes to being a responsible traveller:

 Take ownership of your trash